helidon-io/helidon-labs/hols/grafana/README.md

 Next, start the monitoring stack.
 Create four terminal windows and start each of these in the foreground so you can easily see what they are doing.

-These commands are based on the default install locations of `brew` on MacOS.
+These commands are based on the default install locations of `brew` on macOS.
 You should adjust these commands to match your environment.

 ```shell